 Stress Can Really Get on Your Nerves!, by T. Romain & E. Verdick.
 Blending facts, reassurance, and humor, this book written for children ages 8-13 helps them understand and manage their stress.
 It offers specific ways to deal with stress.
-Order from Free Spirit Publishing, 1-800-735-7323 or www.amazon.com.
+Order from Free Spirit Publishing.